4-DS/sinara-ext-tools/README.md

 ![the picture](examples/example.png)

-Once your Sinara single use was deployed, you should create Git repositories for your ML pipeline's steps.
+Once your "Sinara single use" was deployed, you should create Git repositories for your ML pipeline's steps.
 Each step is based on this template repository https://dev.azure.com/swat-team/mlbox/_git/mlbox_step_template by using README.md
 In each step you must define:
 - inputs